commercetools/commercetools-php-symfony/README.md

 {{ attribute(product.masterVariant.attributes, 'custom-attribute').value }}
 ```

-## Disclaimer for ExampleBundle (alpha)
+## Disclaimer for ExampleBundle (dev)

 There is an ExampleBundle provided in the repository which tries to demonstrate a sample
-implementation making use of the other Bundles provided.
+eshop implementation making use of the other Bundles provided.
 This ExampleBundle is currently
 under development.
-It includes outdated js libraries, is not properly tested and right now
+It may includes outdated code, is not properly tested and right now
 is not encouraged to be used in any production environment.
+For now, we don't guarantee any
-We intend to fix the problems
+non breaking changes.
+We intend to fix the problems, improve it and create a more helpful
-and create a more helpful generic example.
+generic example.

 ## Testing